realliyifei/cis700-001-hw1-story/README.md

 1. The death of Kurisu, your lover and the time machine theory founder
 2. The coming World War III triggered by the invention of time machine

-In our game, we focuse on the last part of the story.
+In our game, we focus on the last part of the story.
 That is, you should travel back to a month ago to

 1. Save your lover (Kurisu) by deceiving the world